The Best Way to Exchange Currency in Turkey

 Grand Bazaar in Istanbul

 This is known as one of the most visited landmarks in Istanbul.
-Behind the million people who visit this bazaar annually, there is a bunch of currency exchanger kiosk all around the Grand Bazaar.
-Because of the many kiosks there, it will be better if you compare the rates before deciding on choosing one.
+Behind the million people who visit this bazaar annually, there are many currency exchanger kiosks all around the Grand Bazaar.
+Because of the many kiosks there, please compare the rates before deciding on choosing one.
 Usually, money exchangers in the gold dealer’s section offer the best rates.
 They are near the Mahmutpasa entrance.

 Post Office (PTT in Turkish)

 Most post offices in Turkey will convert currency for US dollars or euros, and larger post offices may also exchange other significant currencies like the British pound sterling, etc.